 Additional Types of Credit Card APRs

 It’s essential to be aware of the different types of credit card APRs before applying with a creditor.
-Credit card companies enforce different APRs, so consider the following when comparing credit card options.
+Credit card companies enforce different APRs, so consider the following when comparing credit options.

 Introductory APR